Himanshu12102004/cg-docs/mdDocsAndBuilder/docs/3-webGL/5-draw-multiple-points.md

 The variable name `a_position` follows a common naming convention.
 The prefix `a_` simply stands for **attribute**, which helps us easily identify that this value comes from vertex attribute data.

-Moving on to the next line, you might be confused by the statement
+Moving on to the statement that sets `gl_Position`, which might confuse you:
 `gl_Position = vec4(a_position, 0, 1);`.

 At first glance, it may seem strange that the `vec4` constructor accepts a `vec2` as its first argument, followed by `0` and `1`.
 What’s actually happening is that this is just a shorthand form.
 The line above is equivalent to writing: